adrianblynch/hapi-everything/readme.md

 CodeceptJS is an abstruction over WebdriverIO, which itself sits on top of Selenium, a running version of which is needed to run the CJS tests.

 Note to self: `brew install selenium-server-standalone` and start with `selenium-server -p 4444`.
 The in `e2e` folder, `run codeceptjs run --steps`.

+## Notes

+### Redis cheatsheet

+- Install with `brew install redis`
+- Start with `redis-server`
+- The default port is 6379
+- Check Redis is running with `redis-cli ping` or simply `redis-cli`.
+The former doesn't drop you into the CLI, the latter does.
+- Stop Redis with `Ctrl + C`
+- Run `redis-cli INFO keyspace` to list "databases"

 ## Incremental